minnojs/docsite/content/installation/basicinstallation/_index.en.md

 6. You should see a message about the server being up, and be given a port and URL to use.
 Enter that URL in your browser and you will be connected.
 The default user is username : admin and password: admin123

 7. To get HTTPS working, first follow the guide to [setting up your domain](./domain).
 Then while logged to the open dashboard as an admin go to the admin-> edit configation page.
 Change the server type to "greenlock" and enter in your domain, without the http:// part.
 Press the update button and the server should switch to using https.

-		* Or to set it up from the file system open up the docker-compose file and edit the OWNER_EMAIL and DOMAINS fields.
-		Enter your email, and the domain you registered.
-Change the SERVER_TYPE field to "greenlock".
-Change the ports to "80:8000" and "443:8443".
-		"Now when you run docker-compose up it should automatically run with https.
-		Now connect to the site using the domain you registered and you should have https working.